-COLUMN 1 COMPETENCE COLUMN 2 KNOWLEDGE AND SKILLS 1. protect the environm accordance with rele regulations; 0 0 0 2. take precautions to p pollution of the environment; Knowledge of general precautions to prevent pollution of the environment.
+COLUMN 1 COMPETENCE COLUMN 2 KNOWLEDGE AND SKILLS 1. protect the environment in accordance with relevant regulations; Knowledge of the national and international regulations concerning the protection of the environment.
+Ability to use available documentation and information systems concerning environmental issues according to instructions.
+Knowledge of the consequences of possible leaks, spills or release of pollutants into the environment.
+Knowledge of dangerous goods and classifications with regards to environmental aspects.
+2. take precautions to prevent pollution of the environment; Knowledge of general precautions to prevent pollution of the environment.
 Ability to follow general precautions and to apply safe bunkering procedures.
 Ability to take measures according to instructions in the event of collision, for example by sealing of leaks.
-3. use resources efficie Knowledge of efficient use of fuel consumption.
-Ability to use materials in an economical and energy saving way. dispose of waste in a environmentally frien fashion.
+3. use resources efficiently; Knowledge of efficient use of fuel consumption.
+Ability to use materials in an economical and energy saving way.
+4. dispose of waste in an environmentally friendly fashion.
 Knowledge of applicable regulations concerning waste.
-Ability to carry out the collection, delivery and disposal of: craft oil and fat, cargo residues, and other types of waste goods.
+Ability to carry out the collection, delivery and disposal of: